divVerent/midiconverser/README.md

       empty); the end positions are exclusive and thus should be the beat where the next non-prelude portion begins.
 The last item can point behind the last bar.
+    - `verse`: list of begin/end positions for the verse (default: full file); the end positions are exclusive and thus should be the beat where the next non-prelude portion begins.
+The last item can point behind the last bar.
+Rarely ever needed.
     - `num_verses`: number of verses of this hymn (default: 1).
     - `postlude`: list of begin/end positions for the postlude (default: empty); the end positions are exclusive and thus should be the